How to Best Serve Those Who’ve Served Our Country

 - Active duty military (and some veterans) may be limited in their home search area, as they will want proximity to the military installation.

 - As military homebuyers will most likely be new to the area, they will have questions about the safety of neighborhoods and good school districts.
 While you can’t answer those types of questions due to the Fair Housing Act, you can point them to resources available for them to research these topics, like our free resource: Househunting Tips & Mistakes to Avoid.

-- According to Veterans United, the homeownership rate for veterans (82%) dwarfs the national rate (64%).
-Become well versed on the details of using the VA Home Loan benefit (more below).
-Understand that both active duty members and veterans can use the VA loan.
+- The homeownership rate for veterans is 78%, 14 percentage points higher than the general population.
+(Source) Become well versed on the details of using the VA Home Loan benefit (keep reading to learn more about this below).
+Remember that both active duty members and veterans can use the VA loan.